 - Be wary of strangers reaching out on social media.
 Do you have mutual connections?
 Is their profile full of photos and information, or is it bare?

-- Google potential dating partners.
-It’s not being paranoid—it’s being smart.
-You can do this in multiple ways:
+- Run an internet search on potential dating partners.
+You’re not being paranoid—you’re being smart.
+You can do this multiple ways:

-- Type their full name into the Google search box plus the word “scam,” plus their stated job, plus their stated location.
+- Type their full name into your web browser's search box plus the word “scam,” plus their stated job, plus their stated location.

 - Type in the word “scam” followed by something they’ve told you about themselves (e.g., “military”) and find articles about common scams.
-See if they’re following those same steps.
+Compare what they’re saying and doing against what you find in those articles.

 - Perform a reverse image search.
 This can help you confirm whether the person is who they say they are using photos from their online profile.